benwzj/benwzj.github.io/_posts/2021-07-03-overview-react.md

 HTML elements (or call DOM elements) are created by tag, like` <div> <a>` etc.
 React elements are plain objects.

+### Web component vs. React component

+- Web component and React component are in different scope.
+Web Component is a web technology, that means it is a specification of w3c.
+While React component is a concept in React.
+- Web Components are custom elements that you can define and reuse in your Web apps.
+- React and Web Components are built to solve different problems.
+Web Components provide strong encapsulation for reusable components, while React provides a declarative library that keeps the DOM in sync with your data.
+The two goals are complementary.
+You can use React in your Web Components, or to use Web Components in React.

+## Component Detail

+Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.

 ### Props